davejachimiak/fuci-travis/README.md

 be desirable.

 ## TODO
-* Run failed tests from last pull request with some command-line option.
 * Rake task that bootstraps project with gitignore'd config file, complete with access_token and pro flag
 * Support for multiple jobs per build (?)